eguidotti/bidask/README.md

 > Each transaction price may generally include a different bid-ask spread, but the estimator only returns a single estimate given a sample of open, high, low, and close prices.
 What is the estimator computing exactly?

-- The estimator estimates the root mean square effective sperad within the sample period.
+- The estimator estimates the root mean square effective spread within the sample period.

 > What is the minimum number of observations required by the estimator?